dlokas159/Lokas-Daniel-Portfolio/engineering-files/Final-Project.md

 ## Summary

-This capstone project is an ongoing effort to design a practical assistive device that supports independence for individuals with limited mobility.
-Through collaboration with Pearl Rehab Center, the project emphasizes real-world usability, thoughtful design, and iterative problem solving.
-As development continues, documentation, testing, and refinement will guide the system toward a functional and meaningful outcome.
+This capstone project is a process for designing an assistive device that helps a mobility-impaired person maintain his/her autonomy.
+Through a partnership with Pearl Rehab Center, this project is focused on ensuring that a practical, well-designed, and meaningful solution is achieved that can be used in a real-life situation.

 ---